 It’s easier said than done.
-Now, how can you provoke curiosity to your readers then?
+How can you provoke curiosity to your readers then?

 Psychology and economics professor George Loewenstein defined the 3 triggers to provoke high-level curiosity, namely: 1) Violating the right expectations, 2) Tickling the “information gap,” and 3) Knowing when to stop.